chinamike65/hugo-tuolesi/content/book5/book5en.md

 To renounce the mind is to renounce the mind of the six realms of samsara.

 Without renunciation, the Hinayana will not be liberated, and the Mahayana will not become a Buddha without renunciation.
-Only on the basis of renunciation, can one cultivate the corresponding Dharma door in order to obtain their respective fruit positions.
+Only on the basis of renunciation, can one cultivate the corresponding Dharma door in order to obtain their respective result.

 In addition to renunciation, the Mahayana has great compassion, great compassion, and bodhicitta, but the Hinayana arhats do not, and the Hinayana does not increase the sense of responsibility.